 Individuals age 18 and older are eligible to take the GED test in Arkansas if they are not enrolled in any secondary education program and do not have a high school diploma.
-If you are ages 16 or 17 you may take the test if you have a waiver letter from your last high school stating that you have officially withdrawn from school.
+If you are ages 16 or 17 you may take the test after having met certain adult education requirements.

-All test takers must show a valid government photo ID and proof they are residents of Arkansas.
-They must also take and pass the Official GED Practice Test.
+All test takers must show a valid government photo ID and prove they are residents of Arkansas.
+They must also take and pass the Official GED Practice Test for each test section they intend on taking.
 You may schedule a practice test through an official GED testing center or as part of an adult education GED class.
-Adult education centers may require additional testing to prove a candidate has at least an eighth grade education before he or she is allowed to take the practice exam.
+Adult education centers may require additional placement testing before students are allowed to begin a GED class.

 Preparation for the GED

-Arkansas provides basic and GED education for those preparing for the GED exams.
-Classes are open to adults 18 and over.
+Arkansas provides basic GED education for those preparing for the GED exams.
+Classes are generally open to those who are eligible to take the tests.
 You may locate adult education and GED classes on the Arkansas Department of Career Education website (ace.arkansas.gov) under adult education.

-Individuals who prefer to study at home or online may utilize resources on the ACE website, including a practice test and sample questions with answers.
-Other resources include the PBS Literacy Link's GED Connection course (litlink.ket.org/) and sample questions and workbooks from the Steck-Vaughn Company (secure.practice4ged.com).
+Individuals who prefer to study at home or online may utilize resources on the GED website, including a practice test and sample questions with answers.
+Other resources include the PBS Literacy Link's GED Connection course (litlink.ket.org/) and sample questions and workbooks from the Steck-Vaughn Company.
 These books as well as other resources may be available at your local public library or bookstore.

 Individuals ages 16 or 17 may take the GED classes with the agreement of their parents or guardians and the GED program administrator.
 Test takers may have to attend the classes for a specific amount of time per week.